tylerdolezal/hybrid_MCMD/README.md

 ## File Descriptions

 ### Main Execution Files
+- **`gui.py`** – GUI to help assist in setting user-defined settings for the simulation.
+Automatically writes the input_file from given parameters.
 - **`input_file`** – User-defined settings for the simulation, including temperature, atomic species, dopant concentrations, and MC/MD parameters.
 - **`execute.py`** – A script to iterate through multiple dopant concentrations or run multiple undoped simulations for statistical analysis.
 - **`(p) execute.py`** – A parallelized version of `execute.py` for efficient multi-run execution.